zzt93/syncer/README.md

   - Lock contention

 ### Used In Production
-- For search data sync
+- Search system: search data sync
-- For auth data sync
+- Micro-service: auth/recommend/chat data sync
+- Join table: avoid join in production env, use space for speed by join table
 - For data recovery: In case of drop entity mistakenly, or you know where to start & end

 ## TODO